Skip to main content

 Fault tolerance and replication

-By default, the cluster consists of one main node — the master node.
-When connected to the master node, all operations are available: read (SELECT) and write (INSERT, UPDATE, DELETE and others).
 To provide cluster fault tolerance, add replicas — full copies of the master node.
-They are available for read-only data (SELECT).
-If the master node is unavailable, the replicas will take over its role and the cluster will operate normally.
+They are read-only (SELECT) copies of the master node.
+If the master node is unavailable, the replicas will take over and the cluster will operate normally.
 They can also be used to reduce the load on the master node during active reads.

 Read more about fault tolerance in the instructions for PostgreSQL, PostgreSQL for 1C, PostgreSQL TimescaleDB, MySQL sync, MySQL semi-sync, Redis.